Courses

 Main Campus

-NURS 438L - Advanced Medical Surgical Clinical Lab
+NURS 430L - Medical Surgical Nursing Care of the Adult Clinical

 Section Section Dates Time Instructor Credits Location